jim-easterbrook/pywws/doc_src/guides/weather_ini.rst

 run.

 underground enables uploads to Weather Underground.
 All logged data since the last upload is uploaded (up to a maximum of 7 days worth).
 Valid values are True and False.

+metoffice enables uploads to the UK Met Office.
+All logged data since the last upload is uploaded (up to a maximum of 7 days worth).
+Valid values are True and False.